La-Trobe-University-Library/open-access-publishing-metrics-pipeline/README.md

 The output will be saved in the output/ directory as sample_output.csv.

-# ✏️ Pipeline Customization Guide
+# ✏️ Pipeline Customisation Guide
 This section explains how to customize the pipeline for your needs.
 Look for `# ✏️ CUSTOMIZATION` comments in the code for quick entry points.

 **Key files to edit:**